jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/README.md

 To prevent LAMMPS from ignoring these charges, delete or comment-out the line
 containing: **"include system.in.charges"** from your LAMMPS input script (such as "run.in.min", "run.in.nvt", and "run.in.npt").
-2)Alternatively, if you only want to override the charges of *some* of the atoms in your molecules (and use default "oplsaa.lt" charges for the remaining atoms), then you can do this by adding an "In Charges" section to your LT file, and providing a list of custom charges for the \$atoms you want to modify.
+2) Alternatively, if you only want to override the charges of *some* of the atoms in your molecules (and use default "oplsaa.lt" charges for the remaining atoms), then you can do this by adding an "In Charges" section to your LT file and providing a list of custom charges for the \$atoms you want to modify.
 This is demonstrated in the ["graphene_nh2.lt"](functionalized_nanotubes_NH2/moltemplate_files/graphene_nh2.lt) file located in [this example](functionalized_nanotubes_NH2).
 *(In that example, the charge of one of the carbon atoms in the "Graphene_NH2" object was modified.
 If you use this strategy, do not comment out "include system.in.charges" from your "run.in\*" script files.)*

-This discussion only applies to molecules that use the OPLSAA force field *(i.e. molecules whose definition begins with "inherits OPLSAA")*.
+3) This discussion only applies to molecules that use the OPLSAA force field *(i.e. molecules whose definition begins with "inherits OPLSAA")*.
 You can also mix molecules that use OPLSAA with other molecules that don't.
 In the [waterSPCE+methane](waterSPCE+methane) example,